mozilla-services/consvc-shepherd/docs/UserGuide.md

 ## Access Requirements

 1. Shepherd Google Access Group
-   *  Not being part of the group would result in a google access denied warning when attempting visiting any of the shepherd urls
+   *  Not being part of the group would result in a Google access denied warning when attempting visiting any of the Shepherd URLs
 2. Shepherd Django Roles
    * Not having these roles would result in being presented the "Django Administration" login page